Slow-Scallion4183/PyTerm/README.md

 # PyTerm

 Recently, I discovered a way to install modules without the CMD.
 One way to do this is with the "OS" module.
-Next, i searched for more information about this function on the web, and I found that it is related to the CMD. then I had the idea, to make a Linux like Terminal!
+Next, i searched for more information about this function on the web, and I found that it is related to the CMD.
+Then I had the idea, to make a Linux like Terminal!
 So I Began this project.

 As always, Happy Coding!